 Does Your DNA Research Lack Focus?
 Check out the DNA Discovery Plan from Legacy Tree Genealogists

-[Editor’s Note: Save $35 on the DNA Discovery Plan when you use Genealogy Bargains as a referral and promo code DNA35!
-Click HERE to get started.
-Offer valid through March 15th.]
+[Editor’s Note: Save $50 on the DNA Discovery Plan when you use Genealogy Bargains as a referral and promo code DNA50!
+Click HERE to get started.]

 Are you overwhelmed with DNA testing results and all the options now available in terms of taking your genealogy research to the next step?
 Me too.
 In addition, even though I’ve attended many webinars and classes, and spent money on DNA books, I know I need a kick in the pants when it comes to actually doing something with the DNA results.

 Recently I had the opportunity to take the DNA Discovery Plan offered by Legacy Tree Genealogists for a test drive and here are my results and my impressions.
 Overall, I think that Legacy Tree Genealogists offers a great service for genealogy and family history researchers who have test their own DNA (or that of a family member).
 Especially if you are at a point where you don’t know a) how to incorporate the DNA test results into your research and b) you are wondering how to expand your research based on the DNA results.

 Here is how the DNA Discovery Plan is described on the Legacy Tree Genealogists website: